Scammers pretending to be Microsoft techs call victims to gain access to their computers and/or bank accounts.

 It sounds like a bit of a scam, but is there any chance that it could be genuine?

-Although this Microsoft impersonation scam has been around since at least 2009, in December 2010 and January 2011 it appeared to enjoy a renaissance, as reports came in of its being run in numerous countries, including Canada, Australia, New Zealand,
+This Microsoft impersonation scam has been around since at least 2009 and has been run on computer users in numerous countries, including the U.S., Canada, Australia, New Zealand,

 In short, Microsoft does not contact people out of the blue to tell them there's something wrong with their computers.
 Ergo, unless you've initiated contact with Microsoft about a computer problem you're having, you should dismiss as frauds any phone calls, e-mails,